selmin01/Turing_machine/README.md

 There are two ways that you can use this application - You can either run the online version of it - available at [peedrofernandes.github.io/turing-machine](https://peedrofernandes.github.io/turing-machine) or you can either clone this repository or download it's ZIP and run on your local machine.
 Instructions on how to effectively build your Turing Machine are in the app.

 To run this project locally, you'll need **node.js** and **npm** installed.
-After you guarantee that, navigate to the source directory of the project you downloaded and follow theese steps:
+Once you guarantee that, navigate to the source directory of the project and enjoy the project doing as simply as that:

 - Run `npm install`;
 - Run `npm run dev`;
+- There you go!
+To view the locally running project, go to the [locahost at the port 3000](http://localhost:3000).

 ![Imagem resultado de exemplo](src//assets/img/Captura%20de%20Tela.png)